-You have a number of different routes and options to get you to Kings Cross so your first decision is which is the best route for me?
+You have several routes and options to get you to Kings Cross, so your first decision is, which is the best route for me?
 Factors at play here could include time and speed of arrival, convenience (number of changes), preferred route, opinions of others.

-You decide take the Piccadilly line, a direct line with 8 stops to Kings Cross.
-Whilst on the tube you continually check each stop as you come into the station (it’s a habit we all do it) and listen to the conductor as he or she announces the next station.
+You decide to take the Piccadilly line, a direct line with eight stops to Kings Cross.
+While on the tube you continually check each stop as you come into the station (it’s a habit we all do it!) and listen to the conductor as he or she announces the next station.
 These check-ins reassure you that you are on the right train to Kings Cross, and happily, with no surprises, you arrive at your destination.

 Of course implementing a new IT platform is fundamentally more challenging than getting the tube across London (maybe not if its rush hour!) but the point is the same; know your beginning, know your end, know and map out your route and create your checks and measures to check your progress along the way.

-This comes back to the pre-requisites of Inspirational Leadership and Disciplined Execution I mentioned earlier.
-Plus the requirement to continually reinforce the business case, stay anchored to the compelling shared vision, and communicate, communicate and communicate the WHY, the WHAT and the HOW.
+This comes back to the pre-requisites of inspirational leaders and disciplined execution.
+Plus, there will be a requirement to reinforce the business case continually, stay anchored to the compelling shared vision, and communicate, communicate and communicate the WHY, the WHAT and the HOW.

-To sum up quoting Tony Robbins ‘The quality of your life is often in direct proportion to the amount of uncertainty and change which you can comfortably live with”
+‘The quality of your life is often in direct proportion to the amount of uncertainty and change which you can comfortably live with” – Tony Robbins.